ambadasgote7/DevTinder-web/README.md

 - If token is not present, redirect user to login page
 - Logout Feature
-- Get the feed and add the feed in th store build the user card on feed
+- Get the feed and add the feed in th store
+- build the user card on feed
-Edit Profile Feature
+- Edit Profile Feature
-Show Toast Message on save of profile
+- Show Toast Message on save of profile
+- New Page - See all my connections
+- New Page - See all my Conenction REquests
+- Feature - Accept/Reject connection request